Nano-grid Solar+Batteries

 He started his career in Silicon Valley working for National Semiconductor on 1.25um CMOS latch-up immunity and intrinsic gettering, then moved to Applied Materials developing advanced CMOS Si-deposition techniques (Epi, Selective Epi & Poly with interface control).
 At Genus he was Director of Process Development & Marketing, then VP of Strategic Technology developing W-CVD technology and high energy implantation for CMOS Twin and Triple Well technology which moved him back to the Boston area.
 Varian (VSEA) acquired Genus, he was Director of Advanced Business Development developing Ultra-Shallow Junction technologies for CMOS scaling.

-In 2003 he founded J.O.B.
+In 2003 John Ogawa Borland moved back home to Aiea, Hawaii and founded J.O.B.
 Technologies, a strategic technical marketing consulting company providing services to the semiconductor industry in the area of advanced CMOS process technology now focused on the 3nm node CMOS technology.
 He was Director of Operations at Advanced Integrated Photonics’ Hawaii 150mm silicon photonics development Fab in 2013 and 2014.
 Interesting note is his patent on Triple Well CMOS technology was used to successfully counter a lawsuit against Samsung DRAM and Flash Memory manufacturing in 2020.

 For the solar industry he developed high efficiency c-Si solar cells using ion implantation and laser melt annealing for selective emitter technology.
 Currently he is focused on residential Solar + Storage to Fight Climate Change by bringing Energy Equity to the underserved communities.
 This involves home energy usage audit to ID options to reduce energy burden and maximize energy cost savings.